-Altair Travel S.A., an affiliated entity that is controlled by our Chairman and Chief Executive Officer, Mr. Simeon Palios, provides us with travel related services.
-Travel related expenses in 2003, 2004 and 2005 amounted to \$167, \$287 and \$716 thousand, respectively.
-We believe that the fees that we pay to Altair Travel S.A. are no greater than fees we would pay to an unrelated third party for comparable services in an arm's length transaction.
-Following our acquisition of DSS, we expect to pay rent to Altair for the lease of parking places, amounting to Euro 11,220 for the first year and increased by 3% above inflation for each subsequent year.
+Altair Travel Agency S.A., an affiliated entity that is controlled by our Chairman and Chief Executive Officer, Mr. Simeon Palios, provides us with travel related services.
+Travel related expenses in 2006, 2005 and 2004 amounted to \$923, \$716 and \$287 thousand, respectively.
+We believe that the fees that we pay to Altair Travel Agency S.A. are no greater than fees we would pay to an unrelated third party for comparable services in an arm's length transaction.
+Following our acquisition of DSS, we also pay rent to Altair for the lease of parking space, which for 2006 amounted to about \$13,000.
+The duration of the agreement is three years and rent is increased annually at the rate of 3% above inflation.